aws-samples/sample-nih-genai-assistant/README.md

 1. From AWS Console, navigate to CodeBuild
 2. Select Build Projects in left Navigation bar
-3. Click on the build project name
+3. Choose build project name
 4. You must see the following in order to proceed - both projects need to be successful

    ![CodeBuild Success](./documentation/CodeBuildSuccess.png)